Books by Vern Sheridan Poythress

 Moral and ceremonial aspects of the law

-The tabernacle, the law, and the land as elementary
+The tabernacle, the law, and the land as elementary and deep

 The righteousness set forth in the law